dendronhq/dendron-site/vault/dendron.rfc.md

 > a core team member will be assigned to 'shepherd' each proposal.
 They will
 > generally be the ones updating the RFCs state in the tracking issue as it moves
 > through the process.
 They can decide when a final comment period is triggered.
->
-> On the other hand, if the submitter is a core team member, they will identify
-> another core team member, with consent, as their 'shepherd'.
-The shepherd would
-> be the first contact for brainstorming, process and reviews.
-The core team
-> would defer to the shepherd to do the first few rounds of reviews, after which
-> the rest of the team should be engaged.

 ## RFC States